a-kuntz/JsonRPC/workshop/doc/workshop.md

 ## Tasks

-1. Setup enviroment
+1. Setup enviroment (15min)
-1. Clone and build repository
+1. Clone and build repository (15min)
 1. Get used to the project: Run client, server and module test
-1. Find and fix your first bug
+1. Find and fix your first bug (15min)
 1. Your software development experience: Implement new functionality
-    1. Hold a team meeting and review issues
+    1. Hold a team meeting and review issues (15min)
     1. Organize in teams of two
-    1. Every team should implement and test one issue
+    1. Every team should implement and test one issue (45min)
-    1. Push all features
+    1. (Push and merge all features)
-    1. Team meeting and merging of all features
+    1. Team meeting to palan how to implement the user story (15-30min)
-    1. eventually develop and implement own feature
+    1. implement user storys (45-60min)

 ## Setup enviroment